aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/saveas/jpg-to-xml/_index.md

 ---
 title: Save JPG as XML API for Java
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Java to save JPG format file as XML format file.
 url: /java/saveas/jpg-to-xml/
 ---